top of page

 The Early Pioneers of Australia's Line Dancing

-Out of those early years at Paddington and Erskineville's Imperial Hotel with Geoff Perkins, Ian Wilby, Ken Wheatley, Mark and Trevor Smith, evolved the Australian Line Dancers (ALD).
-It would be ALD's Tony Burns, Tony Coggin, John Taverner and friends that would pioneer the Longest Line in Tamworth, NSW.
+Out of those early years at the Paddington Green and Erskineville's Imperial Hotel with Geoff Perkins, Ian Wilby, Ken Wheatley, Mark and Trevor Smith, evolved the Australian Line Dancers (ALD).
+It would be ALD's Tony Burns, Tony Coggin, John Taverner and friends that would soon pioneer the Longest Line in Tamworth, NSW.

-ALD would also produce the first Australian line dance magazine “Between the Lines”.
+ALD would also produce the first Australian line dance magazine “Between The Lines”.

 Tony Burns - Imperial Hotel - Line Dance History Australia - Country Goss'